RGBW 24V Dimmer Air

 Setup in Loxone Config

-Now click on the RGBW Dimmer Air signal and enter a name for it and then click 'Create device'.
-The RGBW Dimmer Air can now be seen in the periphery tree underneath the Air Base Extension.
-You can drag and drop the outputs into pages to use in your program.
-Then save the program into the Miniserver and the device will be learnt.
+The dimmer is now listed in the periphery tree window so you can drag and drop the outputs into pages to use in your program.
+Now save the program into the Miniserver.

 The Air devices will run their update automatically in the background, and they will function throughout the update.